NilPointer-Software/bdfd-wiki/src/guides/textSplitting.md

 Text splitting functions are useful for advanced codes that deal with multiple user arguments, or even adjusting function outputs *(for advanced users)*.
 This wiki includes information on how to use these functions.

 # Functions
-There are seven functions in Text Splitting.
-One of them - $textSplit - is the main function that you start to work with Text Splitting.
+There are 7 functions in this guide.
+One of them, `$textSplit`, is the main function that you start off.

 ## $textSplit
 This function separates the text with a separator and saves the text for later use.